ramnkl/NgTsWebApi/README.md

 Just Define the model in xml, generate code by running the T4template from visual studio menu, execute db scripts after created a database.
 Now application is ready to execute for basic CRUD operation as mentioned above pattern.

-There is another document which would explains detailed step to projects in your local machine.
+There is another document which would explains detailed steps to setup the projects in your local machine.

 Objective
 It is an initiation to learn the latest tools and approaches which are available in the industries using Microsoft platform.